 Lack of Proper Licensing and Training

 All truck drivers must hold a Commercial Driver’s License (CDL) to operate a truck legally in South Carolina.
-If a driver did not have a valid CDL at the time of an injury accident, this key piece of evidence could place liability on them for not carrying the proper credentials.
+If a driver did not have a valid CDL at the time of an injury accident, it could place liability on them for not carrying the proper credentials.

-If the employer should have known or did know about this, the trucking company or truck owner also could be found liable for failing to verify their driver’s qualifications.
+If the employer should have known or did know about this, the commercial trucking company or truck owner also could be found liable for failing to verify driver qualifications.

 Truck Driver Error